Antioch University: Antioch University Graduate School of Leadership and Change

+The Antioch University Graduate School of Leadership and Change (GSLC) was officially established in 2015, but has its roots in the university's PhD in Leadership and Change offered since 2002.
+The school has approximately 168 active students.

 Antioch University Los Angeles

 Antioch University Los Angeles, also known as AULA, was founded in 1972.
 The school is actually located in Culver City, California, having moved from prior locations in West Hollywood, on Rose Avenue in Venice, and on Fiji Way in Marina del Rey.
 AULA had 924 students as of 2020, with most students being post-baccalaureate and at least 40 percent of undergraduates being enrolled part-time.